I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_gpio_client_controller_specific_function_parameters.md

 The size, in bytes, of the output buffer pointed to by <b>OutputBuffer</b>.

+`BytesWritten`

+The number of bytes written to the output buffer.
+The GPIO controller driver sets the value of this member to indicate how much data was written to the output buffer.
+If no data was written to the output buffer, or if <b>OutputBuffer</b> = NULL, the driver should set <b>BytesWritten</b> = 0.

 ## Remarks
 The <i>Parameters</i> parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh698237">CLIENT_ControllerSpecificFunction</a> function is a pointer to a <b>GPIO_CLIENT_CONTROLLER_SPECIFIC_FUNCTION_PARAMETERS</b> structure.
 This structure describes the input and output buffers from a custom I/O control request (IOCTL) for a hardware-specific operation that is implemented by the GPIO controller and supported by the GPIO controller driver.